The Customer Service team offer sustainable service options to extend product lifetime

-It’s important to keep in mind that new shoes don’t have sufficient protection against water and dirt.
-Impregnate the shoes before you start using them and then repeat this periodically.
+It’s important to keep in mind that shoes need sufficient protection against water and dirt.
+Remember to impregnate your shoes periodically, with the most sustainable conditioning products.

-Care and Conditioning are critical to nourish the leather, to keep it soft and supple, and to provide long-lasting shine.
-A good shoe shine cloth is not only great for buffing your shoes, but it also works wonders for the gentle application of shoe creams and conditioners.
-Water-/Weatherproofing takes place after your shoes are conditioned and shined.
-Usually, this is a spray that is specially formulated for the material you want to treat.
-There are also some shoe cream products that combine Care and Conditioning with Water-/Weatherproofing.
+Care and conditioning are critical to nourish the leather, to keep it soft and supple, and to provide long-lasting shine.
+A good shoeshine cloth is not only great for buffing your shoes, but it also works wonders for the gentle application of shoe creams and conditioners.
+Water-/weatherproofing takes place after your shoes are conditioned and shined.
+Usually, this comes in spray form and is specifically formulated for the material you want to treat.
+There are also some shoe cream products that combine Care and Conditioning with Water-/weatherproofing.

 Clean your shoes with leather shampoo or cleaning foam.
 A Suede and Nubuck Rubber and a Suede and Nubuck Brush are great for the removal of loose surface dirt.
 If you have a stain, use a stain remover that is specifically formulated for suede and nubuck materials.
 If your shoes are wet after cleaning, let them air-dry before you proceed with the next step.

 Care and Conditioning is very important for Suede and Nubuck Leather Care.
 There are products available that protect, condition and revive the color of this particular material.
 The nap of Suede and Nubuck Leather needs to be brushed up frequently to preserve the unique look of the material.
-For oiled nubuck use a conditioner that replaces the oil that wear takes out of the material.
+For oiled nubuck use a conditioner which replaces the oil that the leather loses over time.

-Water-/Weatherproofing is particularly important for the preventive maintenance of this sensitive material.
-Before you wear your Suede or Nubuck Shoes for the first time, treat them with water and stain-repellant-spray designed explicitly for this material.
+Water-/weatherproofing is particularly important for the preventive maintenance of this sensitive material.
+Treat your Suede or Nubuck Shoes with water- and stain-repellant spray designed explicitly for this material.
 Repeat this process frequently to keep up the protective film.